Warning message... Link to action

 To block malicious websites, use a modern web browser like Microsoft Edge, which uses Windows Defender SmartScreen to identify phishing and malware websites.
 Microsoft Edge also works with Windows Defender Antivirus to check downloads for malware.

 For optimal protection while browsing websites, use Windows Defender Application Guard.
 Application Guard helps to isolate untrusted sites, protecting you while you browse the Internet.
-If you browse an untrusted site through either Microsoft Edge or Internet Explorer, Microsoft Edge opens the site in an isolated Hyper-V-enabled container, which is separate from the host operating system.
-This container isolation means that if the untrusted site turns out to be malicious, the host PC is protected, and the attacker can't get to your data.
-WDAG is available with Windows 10 version 1709 or above.
+If you browse an untrusted site through either Microsoft Edge or Internet Explorer, Application Guard opens the site in a virtualized container that is separate from the host operating system.
+This container isolation means that if the untrusted site turns out to be malicious, the host PC is protected and the attacker can't get to your data.
+Application Guard is available on enterprise editions of Windows 10 version 1709 or above.

 If you encounter an unsafe site, click More […] > Send feedback on Microsoft Edge.
 You can also report unsafe sites directly to Microsoft.